scramjetorg/platform-docs/README.md

 > 💡 **Note:** if you receive reply: **Request ok: <http://127.0.0.1:8000/api/v1/sequence> status: 422 Unprocessable Entity**, it means that STH Docker images are not yet pulled from DockerHub.
 Please wait 2-3 minutes and try to issue `si sequence send` command again.
 We are working on fixing this issue in the next STH release.
 Also, if you keep receiving docker errors you can start STH without docker: `scramjet-transform-hub --no-docker`

 > If you encounter any problems or issues while using our platform, please visit our **[Troubleshooting](https://github.com/scramjetorg/transform-hub#troubleshooting-collision)** section, where some of the problems are already known and described.
-You can also log an issue/bug there.
+You are also very welcome to [log an issue/bug](https://github.com/scramjetorg/transform-hub/issues/new/choose) on GitHub any time.

 The output will look similar to this one: